jtv/libpqxx/include/pqxx/doc/prepared-statement.md

 @warning Beware of "nul" bytes!

-Any string you pass as a parameter will end at the _first char with value zero._  If you pass a `std::string` that contains a zero byte, the last byte in the value will be the one just before the zero.
+Any string you pass as a parameter will end at the _first char with value zero._  If you pass a string that contains a zero byte, the last byte in the value will be the one just before the zero.

 So, if you need a zero byte in a string, consider using `std::basic_string<std::byte>` or `std::basic_string_view<std::byte>`, and on